windyrobin/HotCfg/Readme.md

 >when you use directory mode ,it will auto-load when
->file add/detele/renamebut if you edit the exsting file ,
+>file add/detele/rename, but if you edit the exsting file,
 >you should 'touch' the directory to trigger the event
 >to reload